Ball, McNeil, Hatfield Family Bible Pages

-The following pages appear to have been torn out of another bible and stuck into the Ball-McNeil Bible.
+The following pages appear to have been torn out of another bible and stuck into the Ball Bible.
+They appear to be miscellaneous information for the Henry Ball family.

-Deposition in the Levi Taylor Ball Civil War Pension File, dated Dec 17, 1912, giving reference to the Ball family bible.
+Deposition by Levi Taylor Ball, found in his Civil War Pension File, dated Dec 17, 1912, giving reference to the Ball family bible.

 Elizabeth, born July 24, 1821